ftyers/ftyers.github.io/2018-komp-ling/submission.md

 web interface to fork (requires a github account).
 Clone your fork.

 All your work will be submitted by committing files in the `2018-komp-ling` folder, and then pushing to your github account.
+Make then a "pull-request" using the github web interface; this registers your submission.

 ## Practicals